Everything under the hood

 Monitory for Mac

-A native macOS menu bar application.
-Monitors your app, restarts it on crash, manages black screens, and reports status to the platform.
+A zero-dependency Swift macOS menu bar app built for live exhibitions, installations, and kiosk deployments.
+Monitors your app, restarts it on crash, manages blackout safe screens, and reports status to the platform.

 Menu Bar App